 Type of Work

-Different harnesses exist for different types of work and they exist for a reason.
-This isn’t just a marketing gimmick to get companies to buy more harnesses.
-Often, the material the harness is made of, the location of connection points, or other features are designed specifically for the type of work the user will be performing.
-For instance, a worker that is welding, burning, torch-cutting or performing other types of hot work is producing slag that could land on the straps of your harness and compromise its integrity.
+Different safety harnesses exist for different types of work and they exist for a reason.
+The material the harness is made of, the location of connection points, or other features are designed specifically for the type of work the user will be performing.
+For instance, a worker that is welding, burning, torch-cutting, or performing other types of hot work is producing slag that could land on the straps of your harness and compromise its integrity.
 For this type of work harnesses made of Kevlar or other similar flame-retardant materials are available.
 Arc flash harnesses also exist that may be made of similar material and do not have buckles or connectors made of conductive material.

 Once again, knowing exactly how and why your workforce will be wearing harnesses will allow you to select the proper equipment.
 Just because your workers are exposed to a fall does not mean that the fall is the only hazard they need to worry about.

-Here is a list of other speciality safety harnesses that you need to know about:
+Here is a list of other specialty safety harnesses that you need to know about: